maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 #### Service Registration

-An MSR instance provider is naturally only accountable towards its own users, as defined by any Service Level Agreements (SLAs) present.
+An MSR instance provider is naturally only accountable towards its own users, as defined by any Service Level Agreement (SLA) present.
 Hence, in regard to service registration, an MSR instance should be able to work independently.

 Many services registered to an MSR might be local, i.e. will only be